jonlambert/result-cache/README.md

 ## Use with Redis

 By default, records will be cached in memory (just a simple `Map`).
 This is only really advisable for development or testing.
-Instead, it's trivial to plug in an external key/value store (such as Redis).
+Instead, configure the Redis driver:

 ```ts
 import { createCache } from 'result-cache';